BSmith-BWPR/protocol5/README.md

 Included here is the Python Toolbox and the file geodatabase (zipped) containing an empty line feature class template for use with the tool.

-Also included are the Expert Panel and MDOT documents for Protocol 5, and an MS Word version of the ReadMe.
+Also included are PDFs of the Expert Panel and MDOT documents for Protocol 5.

 # Protocol 5 Tool
 ## Background